openwns/documentation/usersGuide/modules/dll/wifimac/experiment2.rst

 With the help of the database, the search for the saturation point can be done in a much more efficient way than be selecting "random" values for the offered traffic and simulating until the point is found.
-A typicall offered traffic vs. throughput curve will allways be a bisector in the beginning, reach the saturation point and then, depending on the type of system under simulation, flatten out or fall down.
+A typical offered traffic vs. throughput curve will always be a bisector in the beginning, reach the saturation point and then, depending on the type of system under simulation, flatten out or fall down.
 Therefore, this saturation point can be found efficiently using